ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="106"></a>
 #### Trace Flag: 106
+Function: If you are using Web Synchronization, you can start Replmerg.exe and pass the -T 106 option to use trace flag 106.
-Function: This enables you to see the messages that are sent to and from the Publisher, if you are using Web Synchronization<br />
+This enables you to see the messages that are sent to and from the Publisher.
+The agent writes the client's input messages to a file that is named ExchangeID(guid).IN.XML, and writes the output messages to a file that is named ExchangeID(guid).OUT.XML.
+(In these file names, guid is the GUID of the Exchange Server session.)
+These files are created in the directory from which Replmerg.exe was invoked.
+For security, you should delete these files after you are finished.<br />
 Link: http://technet.microsoft.com/en-us/library/ms151872(v=sql.105).aspx

 <a id="107"></a>
 #### Trace Flag: 107
+**Undocumented trace flag**<br />
 Function: SQL 6.5/7/8 – Interprets numbers with a decimal point as float instead of decimal<br />
 Link: None

 <a id="110"></a>
 #### Trace Flag: 110
+**Undocumented trace flag**<br />
 Function: SQL 6.5 – Turns off ANSI select characteristics<br />
 Link: None

 <a id="120"></a>
 #### Trace Flag: 120
+**Undocumented trace flag**<br />
 Function: FIX: Error message when you schedule a Replication Merge Agent job to run after you install SQL Server 2000 Service Pack 4: "The process could not enumerate changes at the 'Subscriber'"<br />
 Link: None